-Course DescriptionCovers identifying and evaluating appropriate funding sources, developing community relationships, and crafting successful funding proposals.
-Develops skills and knowledge necessary to prepare a competitive grant application.
+Course DescriptionCovers identifying and evaluating appropriate funding sources, developing community relationships, and crafting funding proposals.
+Includes participating on a student team to work with a local non-profit agency to prepare a competitive grant proposal and/or strengthen the non-profit's grant-seeking efforts.
 Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Intended Outcomes for the course

-2. Identify and evaluate the potential funding sources most appropriate for a nonprofit organization’s goals and objectives.
+- Identify and evaluate the potential funding sources most appropriate for a non-profit organization’s goals and objectives.